Conditions for separability in multiqubit systems with an accelerating qubit using a conditional entropy: Introduction

-We initially consider a generalized pure $ 2 $-qubit Greenberger–Horne–Zeilinger (GHZ) state with one of its qubits under acceleration and characterize its non-separability in the inertial : non-inertial bipartition with respect system parameters, acceleration of the qubit, and parameter $q$.
-Since, the characterization of the non-separability using AR $q$-conditional entropy uses all the eigenvalues of the state and corresponding subsystem, we introduce a \emph{eigenvalue truncation procedure} to numerically handle the infinite eigenvalues in such systems.
-Subsequently, we extend our non-separability characterization to the multiqubit pure GHZ and W states.
-Later, we explore the non-separability in mixed states generated by mixing a global noise to the above multiqubit pure GHZ and multiqubit pure W states.
-Since, these accelerated states do not posses a block structure to analytically obtain their eigenvalues, we introduce a \emph{density matrix truncation procedure} to numerically evaluate the AR $q$-conditional entropy.
-We derive conditions for separability in these mixed states which depends on their mixing parameter, acceleration of a qubit and number of qubits in the multiqubit state in the asymptotic limit of parameter $q$.
+We initially consider a generalized pure two-qubit Greenberger–Horne–Zeilinger (GHZ) state with one of its qubits under acceleration and characterize its non-separability in the inertial : non-inertial bipartition with respect to system parameters, acceleration of the qubit, and parameter $q$.
+Since the characterization of non-separability using the AR $q$-conditional entropy uses all the eigenvalues of the state and corresponding subsystem, we introduce an {\it eigenvalue truncation procedure} to handle the infinite eigenvalues in such systems numerically.
+Subsequently, we extend our non-separability characterization to the pure multiqubit GHZ and W states.
+Later, we explore the non-separability in mixed states generated by mixing a global noise to the above pure multiqubit GHZ and W states.
+Since these accelerated mixed states and their subsystems do not possess a block structure to obtain their eigenvalues analytically, we introduce a {\it density matrix truncation procedure} to evaluate the AR $q$-conditional entropy numerically.
+We derive conditions for separability in these mixed multiqubit states, which depend on their mixing parameter, the acceleration of the qubit, and the number of qubits in the multiqubit state in the asymptotic limit of parameter $q$.
+The findings on the non-separability conditions of the mixed multiqubit states reveal significant insights when compared with the entanglement measure of logarithmic negativity.
+The AR $q$-conditional entropy imposes a more stringent condition on non-separability than logarithmic negativity in single qubit accelerated multiqubit mixed states.
+However, both measures are equivalent for single qubit accelerated pure multiqubit states, a crucial observation in the study of non-separability measures.